Hazardous Waste Cleanup: Northern Indiana Public Service Company (NIPSCO) Bailly Generating Station - Chesterton, Indiana

 Construction of the coal-fired power plant began in 1959 and it became operational in 1962.
 Between 1962 and 2018 the facility supplied electricity to the northern half of Indiana.
 In spring 2018 the facility retired its coal-fired operations.

 In 2005, EPA identified a total of 24 areas at the facility that required investigation for possible contamination.
 A series of sampling events and environmental studies have been conducted since to better understand the nature and extent of contamination.
-It was determined that coal combustion residuals (CCR), or coal ash, was the main source of contamination.
+It was determined that coal combustion residuals, or coal ash, was the main source of contamination.
 Area A included an area that was used for the temporary placement of coal ash on the ground.
 That area had contributed to contamination of the groundwater and was subsequently cleaned up under EPA’s 2012 Final Decision.
-Area C includes a 17-acre area where coal ash had been disposed of between 1965 and 1979.
-EPA’s forthcoming proposed remedy for Area C includes for that disposal area and the downgradient areas of impact within the Indiana Dunes National Park.
+EPA’s Final Decision/Response to Comments for Area C includes a remedy for that disposal area and the downgradient areas of impact within the Indiana Dunes National Park.

-Coal Combustion Residuals (“CCR”), or coal ash, is the primary source of contamination at this Facility.
+Coal Combustion Residuals, or coal ash, is the primary source of contamination at this Facility.
 The byproduct of burning coal, CCR typically leaves certain types of metals in the ash which can then contaminate soil or groundwater.
 At Bailly, contaminants consistently detected above screening levels during the investigation included aluminum, arsenic, boron, cadmium, molybdenum, and selenium.
-Boron has been identified as a risk-driver for the off-site groundwater which impacts the Indiana Dunes National Park (IDNP).
+Boron has been identified as a risk-driver for the off-site groundwater which impacts the Indiana Dunes National Park.

 Under EPA oversight, NIPSCO conducted an extensive multi-media investigation in Area C. Soil, sediment, groundwater, surface water, and plant samples were collected to determine the nature and extent of the contamination surrounding IDNP.
 Over the course of several years and these iterative studies, sufficient information was gathered to determine the impacts of contamination from the Facility on the National Park and how best to address them.